Chiado is one of the few areas in Lisbon where you can still shop in century-old establishments, and get a taste of the old city.

 Farmácia do Chiado

 Farmácia do Chiado is the chemist on the site where Farmácia Durão was operating in 1882.
-The store’s elegant premises feature antique wooden counters and an arch that separates the customers’ area from where remedies used to be prepared.
+The store’s elegant premises feature antique wooden counters and an arch that separates the customers from where remedies used to be prepared.
 Rua Garrett, 90

-Guinness Book elected Livraria Bertrand the oldest bookstore in the world still in operation.
+Livraria Bertrand is the world’s oldest independent bookstore.
+If you don’t believe it, there’s a certificate from the Guinness World Book of Records on display inside.
 Bertrand company was established in 1732, but only in 1773, after the earthquake of 1755, did it move to its current location on Rua Garrett.
 Today, the bookstore is part of a nationwide book-chain of more than 40 stores.
 Rua Garrett, 73

 Casa Pereira specialises in tea, coffee, chocolate, candies and cookies sold in bulk.
-It is a family run business, and it remains little changed since it opened in 1930.
+This family-run business remains little changed since it opened in 1930.
 Rua Garrett, 38

 Florista Pequeno Jardim

-This small staircase florist was established by a French man in the late nineteenth century.
+Even with its beautiful flowers and plants outside, this small flower shop is easy to miss in the bustling Chiado.
+It was established by a French man as staircase florist in the late nineteenth century.
 Rua Garrett, 61

 From the tiny, unaltered old premises in a building with a neoclassical façade, Luvaria Ulisses is the last establishment in Lisbon that sells exclusively gloves and mittens.
 It was founded by Joaquim Rodrigues Simões in 1925.
 Rua do Carmo, 87A